-- The stem must have a relatively smooth and clean surface with no score marks or concentrated pitting areas being present. - " The stem finish shall be no greater than 32 (Micro Inches) AARH. - " There should be no noticeable stem warpage or runout. - " The bottom of the gland follower must be flat. - 2.
+- 1. The stem must have a relatively smooth and clean surface with no score marks or concentrated pitting areas being present. - " The stem finish shall be no greater than 32 (Micro Inches) AARH. - " There should be no noticeable stem warpage or runout. - " The bottom of the gland follower must be flat. - 2.
 Stuffing boxes that contain burrs on the stem and/or box bore walls are expressly excluded from this warranty. - 3.
 Installation, compression, and adjustment guidelines: - " Initial Installation Multiple step installation, compression, and cycle/adjustment procedures must be utilized in accordance with the guidelines provided for the above product as identified by Garlock 1303-FEP Installation Instructions dated 01/16 or after. - 4.
 System and media temperature should not exceed 755°F (400°C).
-Other media/exposure conditions must also be within the recommended Garlock guidelines for Garlock Style 1303-FFP - 5.
+Other media/exposure conditions must also be within the recommended Garlock guidelines for Garlock Style 1303-FEP. - 5.
 Valves with a stuffing box depth greater than five (5) rings will be eligible for warranty only if a bushing system, approved by Garlock, fills the remainder of the stuffing box.
 Control valves recording 5,000 or more cycles between maintenance intervals or those which constantly modulate must be live-loaded, utilizing a Garlock-designed spring washer arrangement. - 6.
 A packing set warranty will be applicable if it can be demonstrated to the reasonable satisfaction of Garlock that repeated attempts to additionally compress/adjust the set were unsuccessful to reduce leakage below 100 ppm above background.

-- 7. This warranty shall apply only to valves packed either as the result of a completed Garlock valve survey or through the use of an authorized and/or certified Garlock valve repair / Installation Company.
-Style 1303-FEP packing must be provided through an authorized Garlock distributor and installed by an authorized and/or certified Garlock valve repair/installation company. - 8.
 The warranty will only apply to products for which a copy of the Garlock Product Performance Tracker (Form PPT-1) is completed, signed, and returned by an appropriate representative of the end-user, the repair/installation company, and Garlock.